Model Number: OLED55-H1

 In addition, when upscaled from 1080p, Mission: Impossible—Fallout became a little muddy and soft around the edges.
 And applying our 4K test pattern revealed a touch of overscan, with isolated portions of the bezel-hugging circles not completely visible on the screen.

 Vizio touts its ProGaming Engine as a way to better game on consoles, and the OLED55-H1’s 120Hz maximum refresh rate should aid with that.
-Our evaluation of the TV in Game Mode with a Leo Bodnar Lag Tester showed an input lag of 21 milliseconds, just barely above the 20-millisecond threshold we prefer for gaming, and more than you’ll see from the Sony Bravia A8H OLED (18ms), or the LG BX OLED (14.5ms) or LG CX OLED (13.1ms).
+Our evaluation of the TV in Game Mode with a Leo Bodnar Lag Tester showed an input lag of 21 milliseconds, just barely above the 20-millisecond threshold we prefer in the best gaming TVs, and more than you’ll see from the Sony Bravia A8H OLED (18ms), or the LG BX OLED (14.5ms) or LG CX OLED (13.1ms).
 Even so, in most situations, your gameplay probably won’t be affected that much.